kinghuthman/react-native/README.md

   - System to pass data from a parent to child
 - State
   - System to track a piece of data that will change over time.
 If that data changes, our app will 'rerender'
+- Three Questions
+  - What piece of data is changing in our app?
+  - What type of data is it?
+  - What is the data's starting (default) value?

 ### Screen Boilerplate